Publishing track notes and making route information public tends to be a divisive topic in the local canyoning community.

 There is a significant amount of track and route information on this site.
 In publishing it, my position has been not to add to the information that is already publically available.
 So:

-- where there is brief information or just a grid reference, you will probably find a trip report with photos, but no track notes
+- where there is brief information or just a grid reference, you will probably find a trip report with photos, and possibly a grid reference, but no detailed track notes

-- where there is essentially no information, you will probably get some photos and a vague trip report
+- where there is essentially no information, you will probably get some photos and a vague trip report.
+Canyons will often not be mentioned by name.

-I should also note that the NPWS view is:
+I should also note that the NPWS view is (slightly changed from earlier versions):

-Don't publicise "new" canyons or those in wilderness areas to preserve opportunities for discovery and to minimise impacts.
+Be mindful not to publicise 'new' canyons or routes, particularly those in wilderness areas, to preserve opportunities for discovery and to minimise environmental impacts.